 aeolian islands

-In collaboration with Dr. Teresa Romea, microplastic researcher and institute director of the Stazione Zoologic Anton Dohrn (SZN) in Messina, we are conducting expeditions around the Aeolian islands.
-In 2021 we did a first mapping of microplastics down to 0.1 mm with a focus on the behaviour of microplastics from shore to off-shore.
-In 2022 we focused on triplicate measurements to discuss the robustness of field data.
+In collaboration with Dr. Teresa Romea, microplastic researcher and institute director of the Stazione Zoologica Anton Dohrn (SZN) in Messina, we are conducting expeditions around the Aeolian Islands.
+In 2021, we did a first mapping of microplastics down to 0.1 mm with a focus on the behaviour of microplastics from shore to offshore.
+In 2022, we focused on triplicate measurements to discuss the robustness of field data.

 partner